Start learning English. See more >

 The words amount and number can be confusing for English learners.
 Both words are used to describe how much of something we have.
 It might seem that they can be used interchangeably, but that’s not true.
 So, when should we use “amount,” and when should we use “number”?

 The word “amount” shows quantity and is used when we are talking about a substance or items that cannot be counted (uncountable nouns).
 What is uncountable?
 Some substances, materials, food, liquids, and money.
+You can take a look at the article countable vs uncountable nouns to find some specific examples.
 “Amount” can also show the degree of something, like the amount of effort or involvement needed to do something.

 The amount of sugar in the recipe should be carefully measured.